evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ------------------------

 ### I.1 ###
-Professor Birchwell has been sent to diagnose a rash of sleep disturbances, reported by villagers who live near a cluster of late-Antiquity Roman ruins in Northern Africa.
+Professor Cameron T. Birchwell, a noted physician, has been sent to diagnose a rash of sleep disturbances, reported by villagers who live near a cluster of late-Antiquity Roman ruins in Northern Africa.
 He has assembled a team of students and doctors to assist him on this expedition.

-Early one morning, each of the PCs receive a note under their door, instructing them to gather their things in preparation for the first expedition.
+Early one morning, each of the PCs receive a note under their door, instructing them to gather their things in preparation for their first expedition.

 With packs full, they arrive at the staging ground.
 They observe Professor Birchwell being instructed in the usage of a firearm.